Women’s Addiction Treatment Center in Treasure Island, Florida

 Footprints Provides Luxury Treatment in a Beachside Environment

 Footprints offers private, separate living quarters for women to ensure a comfortable stay.
 Our licensed, expressive arts therapist leads our women’s empowerment groups and explores topics such as healing, hope and empowerment.
 Gender-specific group therapy has also been shown to be an effective tool due to the fact that women and men have some inherent differences from one another.

 Don’t take it from us: hear testimonials from our past clients, including two women who recently graduated from our program:

 While anyone can fall victim to addiction regardless of sex, women often experience different problems than men when it comes to substance abuse, both physically and mentally.
-Below are 7 different challenges that women commonly face in recovery:
+In fact, there are a number of challenges that women commonly face during their struggles with addiction.